Scheduled MonumentsEnglandRing cairn on West Ayton Moor, 900m south west of Cockrah House

 What is Ring cairn on West Ayton Moor, 900m south west of Cockrah House?

-Ring cairn on West Ayton Moor is a Bronze Age funerary monument located approximately 900 metres south-west of Cockrah House in Yorkshire.
+Ring cairn on West Ayton Moor is a Bronze Age burial monument located approximately 900 metres south-west of Cockrah House in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017163.

 Who is responsible for protecting Ring cairn on West Ayton Moor, 900m south west of Cockrah House?